ThePerformer0/ThePerformer0/README.md

 <div align="center">

-*"La donnée est le nouveau pétrole, mais l'analyse est la raffinerie."* 🛢️➡️⚡
+*"Data is the new oil, but analytics is the refinery."* 🛢️➡️⚡

-**⭐ N'hésitez pas à star mes repos si ils vous plaisent !**
+**⭐ Feel free to star my repos if you like them!**

 ![Visitor Count](https://komarev.com/ghpvc/?username=ThePerformer0&color=blueviolet&style=flat-square&label=Profile+Views)